mmichlin66/mmichlin66.github.io/mimcss/guide/mimcss-guide-styled-components.md

 We don't actually need to perform any rendering because we are not changing any HTML structure - that's why we return `false`.
 For complex components, this can be an efficient way to handle style changes - changing the styles directly instead of re-rendering with different style rules.
 Using the styles this way makes then "dynamic" - the feature that all browsers support but which is rarely used in the standard CSS approach where the style rules are seen as static.

-There is a fundamental flaw with the above code though: setting a style property isn't different from other DOM-writing operations and without the proper care it can have adverse effects such as layout thrashing.
-Since Mimcss is library-agnostic, it doesn't provide its own means of synchronizing DOM-writing activities.
-Developers should use whatever methods their library provides for this purpose.
+There is a caveat in the above code though: setting a style property isn't different from other DOM-writing operations and without the proper care it can have adverse effects such as layout thrashing.
+Mimcss provides several methods of *activation scheduling* that work for both style activation and style property setting.
+The `setProp` method has an optional parameter `activatorType` that can be used to specify what scheduling/activation method to use.
+Alternatively (and preferably) a default scheduling method can be set using the `setDefaultActivatorType` function.

-> Some CSS in JS libraries use either `setTimeout` or `requestAnimationFrame` functions internally to accumulate and schedule style updates but our thinking is that it doesn't necessarily solves the problem.
-Component authoring libraries can also use these methods and thus clash with style writing.
+Mimcss supports several built-in activator types and allows the library users to create their own activators.
+For more information see the [Activation Scheduling](mimcss-guide-activation-scheduling.html) unit.

 ## Referencing External Style Definitions
 We have seen in this guide how we can reference rules defined in a different style definition class using the `$use` function: